charlottevedrines/SAM_VS_SGD/README.md

 3. Select GPU T4 as a ressource
 4. Run the entire file.
 Results are clearly output throughout the file.

+# Running t-test with 10 training runs
+To reproduce the results in Table 1,
+1. Download train_and_t_test.py
+2. Install the relevant python packages (`pip install torch torchvision numpy scipy tqdm`).
+You may want to install cuda versions of torch to run on GPU.
+3. Run `python train_and_t_test.py`

 ## Acknowledgments
 - The original authors of SAM [SHARPNESS-AWARE MINIMIZATION FOR EFFICIENTLY IMPROVING GENERALIZATION]([https://link.com](https://arxiv.org/abs/2010.01412))